ColCarroll/ridge_map/README.md

 ### New Hampshire by default

-Plotting with all th defaults should give you a map of my favorite mountains.
+Plotting with all the defaults should give you a map of my favorite mountains.

 ```python
 from ridge_map import RidgeMap